Welcome to California California Home

 Overview

 Fort Ross was established in 1812 by Russians as an outpost for sea otter hunters and a permanent trade base.
 A number of reconstructed buildings contain exhibits that help bring the Russian era in California to life.
-The park is twelve very winding miles north of Jenner at 19005 Coast Highway One.
-Phone 707-847-3286.
+The park is 12 very winding miles north of Jenner at 19005 Coast Highway One.
+Phone (707) 847-3286 for more information.

 Exhibits/Programs